Case management (mental health): Functions

 In cases when re-assessment might identify more than one needs and they are required to be delivered, a new case management cycle is initiated.
 Cause of the new cycles initiated it is often critiqued that case management leads to dependence rather than independence.

 The case manager becomes an effective facilitator or enabler by use of self, understanding the social systems, the etiology of needs, and functioning of the clients.
 Moore in 1990s said that a case manager should possess the clinical skills of a psychotherapist and the advocacy skills of a community organizer.
 A client record is maintained by the case manager for effective delivery of services per agency policy.
 Newer forms of record keeping involve using checklist and scan sheets for decentralized and statistical outcome management.
-Others who have explained the functions and tasks of a case manager are Grube & Chernesky, 2001; Mather & Hull, 2002; and Vourlekis & Green, 1962.

 Models

 Several models of case management emerged to coordinate care for individuals with different assessment and re-assessments involved.
 These models differ in their approach to care, frequency of contact, the number of professionals and referrals involved.
 In addition, outcome evaluation is typically used to assess the effectiveness of treatment interventions.
 Researchers have developed fidelity measures to assess the implementation of a particular case management model.

 A 2010 review shows the following similarities and differences in different models of case management with regards to the way they operate: